abhithshaji/kubernetes/Fabric-Automobile-Kubernetes-2.5/README.md

 We are packaging the code.tar.gz file with metadat.json and storing it in automobile-manufacturer.gz

-`sudo tar cfz fabland-sro.tgz code.tar.gz metadata.json`
+`sudo tar cfz automobile-manufacturer.tgz code.tar.gz metadata.json`

 **The above is for peer0 of manufacturer**